Regulatory Reference

 The Legislative Regulation Review Committee classified Mitragyna speciosa and 7-hydroxymitragynine as Schedule 1 controlled substances.
 The Department of Consumer Protection ordered all retailers to remove kratom products and return or destroy them by March 25, 2026.

-On October 24, 2025 the California Department of Public Health declared kratom and 7-hydroxymitragynine to be unapproved food additives under the Sherman Food, Drug, and Cosmetic Law, making them illegal to sell or manufacture statewide.
-The Department of Alcoholic Beverage Control began enforcement against licensed retailers on February 9, 2026; Governor Newsom announced 95% retailer compliance on March 3, 2026 with more than 3,300 products pulled.
+On October 24, 2025 the California Department of Public Health declared kratom and 7-hydroxymitragynine to be unapproved food additives under the Sherman Food, Drug, and Cosmetic Law, restricting their sale and manufacture statewide.
+The Department of Alcoholic Beverage Control began enforcement against licensed in-state retailers on February 9, 2026.
+This is an administrative retail-sale restriction rather than a controlled-substance or possession ban, so Hudson Valley Botanicals ships to California addresses, with the exception of localities that have enacted their own bans (including San Diego, Oceanside, Newport Beach, Los Angeles County, and San Mateo County).
+AB 1088, a 21+ KCPA-style framework, remains pending in the Senate Health Committee.

 Suffolk County is considering Introductory Resolution 1279-2026, which would ban the sale and distribution of kratom county-wide.
 The vote was recessed in late April 2026 after a lengthy public hearing with more than fifty speakers and remains scheduled for a future Legislature meeting.
 Nassau County, the neighboring jurisdiction, enacted its own kratom ban on March 9, 2026.